 Since the first Juneteenth, significant legal and cultural changes, including the Civil Rights Act and Voting Rights Act, have sought to address lingering injustices for Black Americans and historically excluded people.
 And yet, in recent years, the U.S. has witnessed judicial and legislative actions that threaten civil rights, racial justice, and the pursuit of liberty for all.
 At this significant moment for our nation, how should we both celebrate our nation’s founding and the progress we’ve made, and still remember the history, address the pain, and act to secure justice and freedom for all Americans?

-Kimberly Mazyck, associate director for engagement of the Initiative on Catholic Social Thought and Public Life, will moderate the dialogue.
+Kimberly Mazyck, associate director for engagement of the Initiative on Catholic Social Thought and Public Life, moderated the dialogue.

 The dialogue starting at 12:30 p.m.
 EDT will be recorded and posted online for later viewing.